vanus-labs/docs/content/cloud-docs/source/aws-mysql/setup.md

 ### Step 2: Amazon RDS MySQL Connection Settings
 1. Write a name for your connection in Vanus Cloud.
 ![img.png](images/name.png)

 2. Click on the server you just created in AWS RDS.
 ![](images/23.png)

 3. Now copy and paste your **Endpoint** and **Port** into vanus.
 ![](images/24.png)
 - **Host:** This is your RDS endpoint.
-- **Port:** Enter the port number on which your MySQL server is listening.
-The default port for MySQL is 3306.
+- **Port:** Enter the port number on which your MySQL server is listening; the default port for MySQL is 3306.

-4. Enter the rest of your credentials
+4. Enter the rest of your credentials.
 - **Username:** Master username selected during the database creation.
 - **Password:** User password.
 - **Databases:** The initial database name.
 - **Tables:** The name of the table you want to get your events from.
 - Choose the insertion mode.

 5. Click **Next** and continue the configuration.

 ---